malariagen/mgenv/README.md

 git push
 ```

+GitHub actions will then run again to verify the pinned environment files can be used to create environments.
 If CI then passes, the pull request will be merged.